Executive Director, The Mount Sinai Parenting Center

 Dr. Pressman is the co-founder of the SeedlingsGroup, a New York City and Los Angeles parent education group that uses evidence-based research and information to educate and guide families about their developing children.
 She received her undergraduate degree from Dartmouth College, her M.A. in Risk, Resilience and Prevention from the Department of Human Development at Teacher’s College, and her Ph.D. in developmental psychology from Columbia University Graduate School of Arts and Sciences.
 Dr. Pressman is certified in parent management training from the Yale Parenting Center.

-Program Director, The Mount Sinai Parenting Center
+Director of Programs, The Mount Sinai Parenting Center

 Teaching Assistant, Department of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai